bigwiv/Biopython-cn/en/chr04.rst

     >>> record.description
     'gi|45478711|ref|NC_005816.1| Yersinia pestis biovar Microtus ... pPCP1, complete sequence'

-As you can see above, the first word of the FASTA record°Øs title line (after removing the greater than symbol) is used for both the ``id`` and ``name`` attributes.
+As you can see above, the first word of the FASTA record‚Äôs title line (after removing the greater than symbol) is used for both the ``id`` and ``name`` attributes.
 The whole title line (after removing the greater than symbol) is used for the record description.
 This is deliberate,